The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 I don't care what anybody says.

-If they've got the guts to, they can run the Republicans can stop anything in the Senate.
+If they've got the guts to, they can run the, the Republicans can stop anything in the Senate.

 They have no power in the House.

-Well, Senator Kennedy is beside him self over this still.
+Well, Senator Kennedy is beside himself over this still.

 This is yesterday morning on the Florida Senate.